 Switzerland supports the proposed text by the EU for Art.
 22, with the following adjustments and the brackets set for the last part of para.
 1:

-1. States Parties shall, in accordance with the Convention, ensure that the potential effects on the marine environment of planned activities under their jurisdiction or control, which take place in areas beyond national jurisdiction, are assessed through the process for conducting EIAs set out in this Part, including the threshold and criteria set out in Article 24.
+1. States Parties shall, in accordance with the Convention, ensure that the potential effects on the marine environment of planned activities under their jurisdiction or controlare assessed through [the process for conducting EIAs set out in this Part, including the threshold and criteria set out in Article 24].

 2. To this end, States Parties shall take the necessary legal, administrative or policy measures, as appropriate, to implement the provisions and any decisions by the Conference of the Parties as set out in this Part.